ertekin-research-group/CLAMM/CLAMM_MC/README.md

 ```

 ### Step 2: Run the Simulation
 Yep.
 Just two steps.
-Its just that easy.
+It's just that easy.
 Run the simulation with:
 ```bash
 ./CLAMM_MC
 ```

-The as the simulation runs, it will create the following output files:
+As the simulation runs, it will create the following output files:
 - `OUTPUT` — thermodynamic data (energy, magnetization, heat capacity, etc.)
 - (optional) `CONTCAR_xxx` files if enabled